 Receive an emailed proof of completion from Refugee Center Online acknowledging that you have completed the course and quizzes.

-Graduate course: Educating Refugee and Immigrant Students
+Comprehensive course: Educating Refugee and Immigrant Students

 Includes information on refugee cultures and resettlement, strategies for cross-cultural communication, classroom applications, and responding to effects of trauma.